 Lots of new Airstream owners want to find ways to extend their camping time while “boondocking,” (off-grid camping, away from electrical hookups).
 So inevitably the question comes up: which is better, a generator or solar panels?

 The answer comes down to your needs.
 Generators are the most practical way to have enough power to run very high-wattage appliances like the air conditioner and microwave oven.
-If you must have air conditioning when not plugged in, you will have to use a generator, and it will need to be capable of at least 2,600 watts peak output, and preferably 3,000 watts.
+If you must have air conditioning when not plugged in, you will have to use a generator, and it will need to be capable of at least 2,000 watts peak output, and preferably more.

 However, if you can live without your air conditioner and microwave oven, solar panels become a very attractive option.
 Solar panels are silent, don’t require you to carry fuel, and are virtually maintenance free (other than washing them once in a while).
 They work without any intervention from you and can keep the batteries in your Airstream charged while it’s in storage.